grafana/grafana/contribute/UPGRADING_DEPENDENCIES.md

 ### Upgrading dependencies

-If you need to upgrade a direct or indirect dependency, you can do it like so, `$MODULE` being the dependency in question: `go get -u $MODULE`.
+If you need to upgrade a direct or indirect dependency, you can do it like so, where _`MODULE`_ is the dependency in question: `go get -u <MODULE>`.
 The corresponding entry in `go.mod` should then have the version you specified.
 If it's an indirect dependency, the entry should have the `// indirect` comment.

 To do so, execute `go mod tidy` to ensure that `go.mod` and `go.sum` are updated.
 If the indirect dependency turns out to not be used (transitively) by any of our packages, `go mod tidy` actually strips it from `go.mod`.
 In that case, you can just ignore it because ultimately it isn't used.